tpeterka/moab-workflow/README.md

 ## Running the workflow with MPAS-Ocean and a toy consumer (modify eventually to ROMS)

+Edit the paths in `wilkins-run.sh` for your installation.

 Edit the paths in `wilkins-config.yaml` for the producer and consumer tasks for your installation.

-If you edit the source directory `/path_to/moab-workflow/src/mpas-roms` you will need to recompile so that `wilkins-config.yaml` is copied to the install directory.
-Otherwise you can edit the version in the install directory `/path_to/moab-workflow/install/bin/mpas-roms`, but be aware that recompiling will overwrite the install directory with a copy from the source directory.
+If you edit `wilkins-run.sh` and `wilkins-config.yaml` in the source directory `/path_to/moab-workflow/src/mpas-roms` you will need to recompile so that those files are copied to the install directory.
+Otherwise you can edit the copies in the install directory `/path_to/moab-workflow/install/bin/mpas-roms`, but be aware that recompiling will overwrite the install directory with copies from the source directory.

 ```
 cd /path_to/compass-baroclinic-test/ocean/baroclinic_channel/10km/default/forward

 /path_to/moab-workflow/install/bin/mpas-roms/wilkins-run.sh
 ```
 Because of the way NetCDF works, even for memory mode data transfers, there needs to be a valid netCDF file called `output.nc` on disk, otherwise the program will complain.
-For the first execution, set `passthru: 1` and `metadata: 0` for the producer and consumer tasks in `wilkins-config.yaml` so that a file is produced on disk, and then leave it there.
-Alternatively, you may copy the blank netcdf file `blank.nc` from the top level of the moab-workflow repository to the current run directory and rename it to `output.nc`.
+For the first execution, set `passthru: 1` and `metadata: 0` for the producer and consumer tasks in `wilkins-config.yaml` so that a file is produced on disk, and then leave the file there.
+Afterwards you may set `passthru: 0` and `metadata: 1` for memory mode.
+Alternatively, you may copy the blank netcdf file `blank.nc` from the top level of the moab-workflow repository to the current directory and rename `blank.nc` to `output.nc`.